 2/4

-Oshizushi, a specialty of Iwakuni, has been eaten in Iwakuni Castle, and is also known as “tonosama sushi”.
-Sushi that combines gorgeous appearance, taste, and volume, such as lotus root, shiitake mushrooms, and kinshi eggs, which are local specialties of Iwakuni, are popular as local dishes unique to the Iwakuni region.
+The specialty of Iwakuni, that was eaten inside the Iwakuni Castle, is also known as “tonosama sushi” (Lord's sushi).
+Sushi that combines gorgeous appearance, taste, and volume, with ingredients such as lotus root, shiitake mushrooms, and kinshi eggs, (local specialties of Iwakuni).

 On foot Approximately 5 to 20 minutes